How To Be Captivating and Persuasive

 The mind is sometimes described as a meaning-making machine.
 We are bombarded with countless stimuli each second of every day.
 Our mind utilizes certain techniques to make sense of the overload of information.

-Paris, the Bird, and the Cat
+Paris, The Bird, And The Cat

 The image below is an example used by Cognitive Psychologist, Prof Alan Castel to explain how our minds take shortcuts to interpret information3.
 We tend to read the sentence in the first triangle as “Paris in the Spring” but when we take more time to carefully study it, the actual wording is “Paris in the the Spring”.
 In the second image, we read the words as “THE CAT” even though the “H” and “A” is represented with the same letter.
 This is an example of how our minds filter information to limit it to what is essential to meet the goal we have in mind.